top of page

 In collaboration with member of the Black Women’s Networking & Empowerment Circle, Sharon Douglas of Inkygreyphotography, Soul Purpose 360 will host a photographic exhibition capturing the diversity of everyday Black women; a contemporary narrative that celebrates our beauty and splendour, that acknowledges the diversity within our communities and challenges historical perceptions grounded in racist ideologies.
 Through a positively uplifting social media campaign, we will invite Black women around the UK to get involved.

-To support our national campaign “Definition Redefined” Soul Purpose 360 will be publishing a series of books and we want YOU to be a part of it.
+To support our national campaign “Definition Redefined” Soul Purpose 360 will be publishing a book the contents written exclusively by Black Women.

 Soul Purpose 360